sopra-fs24-group-32/sopra-fs24-group-32-server/contribution.md

 ## Nicolas S.
 Added Tests so we exceed required 75%
-Added Button to explain rules of the game
+Added Button to explain rules of the game at home, host and joined

 ## Nicolas H.
 Adjust the gameplay so that if all players have already guessed the game continues and does not let the timer run out